endymion1818/deliciousreverie/src/pages/post/the-art-of-compromise.md

-+++
+---
-date = "2019-08-08T11:21:21+01:00"
+categories:
-draft = false
+- development
-title = "The Art of Compromise" description = "Working as part of a larger team often involves skills that aren't readily taught as part of a person's development career.
-But they are essential if you're going to be developing software as part of a team." categories = [
+- personal
-  "development",
+date: "2019-08-08T11:21:21+01:00"
-  "personal"
+description: Working as part of a larger team often involves skills that aren't readily taught as part of a person's development career.
+But they are essential if you're going to be developing software as part of a team.
-]
+draft: false
-tags = [
+tags:
-    "professional-development",
+- professional-development
-   "javascript"
+- javascript
-]
+title: The Art of Compromise
-+++
+---

 **We developers are inherently precious about things.
 Our tools.
 Our technologies.
 But we can't afford to be precious about those things too much.
 In fact, working in cross-functional teams and with other teams means that we sometimes need to compromise.**